The Auction Process

 We coordinate directly with Sellers to set the “sale arena” in a manner that is conducive to buyers’ needs.
 The Seller can accomplish this with assistance from our crew leader, or our crew will do it all - packing (if required), moving (emptying the house, etc.) and arranging the display for proper visibility and order of sale.

-We use a number system to speed the process and preserve accuracy.
-Buyers register for an individual bidder number (# - requires a picture ID).
+We use an automated system to speed the process and preserve accuracy.
+Buyers register for individual bidder numbers (requires a picture ID).
 Then, we list each item as it sells and its sold price in reference to the bidder number (#) of the high bidder.
+Cashiers get the sold information for each item immediately; therefore, buyers do not have to wait very long to pay & check out.

 Other Administrative/Logistical Needs: